 The significant difference in the magnitude of cases in Western Australia and Queensland is most likely due to geological conditions in each of the two states.
 The majority of Queensland homes are built on reactive clay soils.
 These soils are subject to expansion and contraction depending on seasonal weather and site conditions.
 In contrast, the majority of homes in the Perth metropolitan area are constructed on sandy soil.
-Sandy sites and rocky terrain are usually not prone to the expansion and contraction experienced by reactive clay soils.
+Sandy sites and rocky terrain are usually not as prone to expansion and contraction as are clay soils.